What is Domain Authority? SEO Guide for Beginners

 Key Takeaways

-- Domain Authority is a Moz score (1-100) that predicts ranking ability, not an actual Google ranking factor
+- Domain Authority is a Moz score (1 to 100) that predicts ranking ability, not an actual Google ranking factor

 - The score is primarily driven by the quality and diversity of your backlink profile